TitanPlayz100/teti/info.md

 TETI (the name is in the works) is a modern tetris clone I've been working on for the past year or so, on and off.
 It's a moderately large project, and there's still many things I want to work on.

-This project started out as a learning experience, because suprisingly it was my first time actually using javascript.
+This project started out as a learning experience, because surprisingly it was my first time actually using Javascript.
 For my year 12 major project (pseudohuman) I wanted to build a multiplayer web based game, and thus I made this to gain experience before starting.
-I had already programmed in Java, as wlel as some C# and python, so I was not unfamiliar to programming, and I already knew frontend basics.
-Teti was able to combine my interest for tetris, and also challenge me to learn javascript.
+I had already programmed in Java, as well as some C# and Python, so I was not unfamiliar to programming, and I already knew frontend basics.
+Teti was able to combine my interest for tetris, and also challenge me to learn Javascript.
 Well after the project was over, I could truly improve the code and game to make an amazing experience

 [Here is the trailer video](https://www.youtube.com/watch?v=Gf2dsPRf2uM)